raphaelatuuuuy/Parkner/README.md

   View all currently parked cars, add new cars, and process payments.

 - **Parking Slot Management:**
-  Add, edit, or delete parking slots as needed.
+  Add, edit, or delete parking slots.

 - **Service History:**
   Review all past transactions and monitor total revenue.

 - **Receipts:**
-  Print receipts for each completed transaction.
+  Print receipts for each completed transaction (with QR code for digital payments).

 ## Contributors